 When we encourage you to “GO NORTH,” just where the heck are you going?
 As it turns out, that’s a very good question.
 Even residents disagree about where the North Country begins, and what it encompasses.
 For us it encompasses Northern New Hampshire and Northeastern Vermont.

 Probably the best description was the one former Governor Sherman Adams used: “north of the Notches.”
 That would be north of Franconia Notch, Crawford Notch and Pinkham Notch, all in the beautiful White Mountains/Presidential Range to our south.
 The North Country is ready to welcome all who are ready for a Great North Woods adventure unlike any other!

 Most of our visitors arrive by driving up U.S. Route 3, which follows the twists and turns of the Connecticut River on the border with Vermont.
-This lovely highway runs through the towns of Stratford, North Stratford, Columbia, Colebrook and Pittsburg before crossing over into Quebec, Canada.
+This lovely highway runs through the towns of Stratford, Columbia, Colebrook and Pittsburg before crossing over into Quebec, Canada.
 Most of the North Country’s population lives along this highway, and most of our adventure-oriented businesses can be found here.